Cedricpasquier/Projet_PWOM_Back/README.md

 #### Sign IN

 When a user create an account, his username and email are saved in the database.
-His password is not sotred in the database.
+His password is not stored in the database.
 Using Spring Security, only the hash code is saved in the database.

 #### Sign UP

-When a user log in the app, we use spring secutity to check if the hash code match the hash code store in the database.
+When a user log in the app, we use spring security to check if the hash code match the hash code store in the database.
-If it the password is correct, the API send a toket to the user.
+If it the password is correct, the API send a token to the user.

 The token expire after 24 hours.

 ### Create or Reply to a survey

-Both the survey and all answer are saved only in memory, and not saved in the database.
+Both, the survey and all answer are saved only in memory, and not saved in the database.

 You can see all POST/GET method in this following file :
 [Json Format](https://github.com/Dedridec/Projet_PWOM_Back/blob/Dev/docs/jsons%20format.md)